Paris Foreign Missions Society

 The Society of Foreign Missions of Paris was established 1658–63.
 In 1659, instructions for establishment of the Paris Foreign Missions Society were given by Rome's Sacred Congregation for the Propagation of the Faith.
 This marked the creation of a missionary institution that, for the first time, did not depend on the control of the traditional missionary and colonial powers of Spain or Portugal.
 In the 350 years since its foundation, the institution has sent more than 4,200 missionary priests to Asia and North America.
 Their mission is to adapt to local customs and languages, develop a native clergy, and keep close contacts with Rome.

 In the 19th century, local persecutions of missionary priests of the Paris Foreign Missions Society were often a pretext for French military intervention in Asia.
 In Vietnam, such persecutions were used by the French government to justify the armed interventions of Jean-Baptiste Cécille and Charles Rigault de Genouilly.
-In China, the murder of Father Auguste Chapdelaine became the casus belli for the French involvement in the Second Opium War in 1856.
+In China, the murder of the priest Auguste Chapdelaine became the casus belli for the French involvement in the Second Opium War in 1856.
 In Korea, persecutions were used to justify the 1866 French campaign against Korea.

 Today, the Paris Foreign Missions Society remains an active institution in the evangelization of Asia.